google/fledge-shim/README.md

 Implement core functionality:

 - `joinAdInterestGroup`
+- `leaveAdInterestGroup`
 - `runAdAuction`
-- `renderAd`

-Bidding and auction logic will be hardcoded, something very simple.
+Bidding and auction logic will be hardcoded; currently, each ad simply has a static price, and the ad with the highest price wins.

 #### V2